Skip to main content Stan Consulting LLC · Marketing Atlas · Position · Traffic Does Not Solve Buyer Hesitation

 • Post-purchase outcome · specific and quantified where possible

-• H1 reads in buyer language, not spec language
+• H1 checks in buyer language, not spec language

 Test it has been resolved: five buyers from the target audience can summarize, in one sentence, who the product is for and what it does, after thirty seconds on the page.